Tyumen Scientists Learn to Turn Associated Gas into Fuel of the Future

 An international interdisciplinary team of specialists from Russia, Syria, and Mexico has been created to model catalytic processes and develop new catalysts.

-As part of the project, a laboratory unit has already been created for testing catalysts for the Fischer-Tropsch process, documentation has been developed for an industrial plant for processing associated gas, and detailed modeling of gas flows in microfibre catalysts has been carried out.
+As part of the project, a laboratory unit has already been created for testing catalysts for the Fischer-Tropsch process, documentation has been developed for an industrial unit for processing associated gas, and detailed modeling of gas flows in microfibre catalysts has been carried out.

 In addition, scientists have proposed an energy-saving technology for the reverse hydro genolysis process and applied machine learning to select promising catalysts, confirming its effectiveness experimentally.